US/DS Light Blinking: Causes and Fixes

 While any modem can incur glitches causing a blinking US/DS light, you can take proactive measures to avoid connectivity headaches:

-• Avoid overloads: Audit network device volume and stagger bandwidth usage times
+• Avoid overloads: Stagger bandwidth usage across devices

-• Use UPS battery backup: Protect against power surges/blips
+• Use UPS battery backup: Protect against power blips

-• Isolate supply lines: Connect equipment to outlets independent of major appliances
+• Isolate supply lines: Use outlets independent of major appliances

 • Handle modems and cables gently to prevent physical damage.